pablopunk/healthi-app/README.md

 npm run build # creates the .app inside dist/healthi-darwin-x64
 ```

+### Technologies

+The app is written in html/css/js and it's built in [electron](http://electron.atom.io).

+To use electron for creating a topbar app, I use [menubar](https://github.com/maxogden/menubar)

 ### Contribute

 Feel free to fork the repo and make a pull request.
 [Here's a list](https://github.com/pablopunk/healthi/issues?q=is%3Aissue+is%3Aopen+label%3Abeginner) of issues for beginners.